Gogounou, Benin: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and E. Be careful to pick the necessary type.
-Most adapters available are simply plugs and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should work in most places.
+A plug adapter that supports outlet types C and E. Be careful to find the correct kind.
+Most adapters on sale are just plugs and require your devices to adjust the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one is sufficent for most places.

 A portable power bank, like this one